bwarelabs/tencent-hbase-setup/README.md

 **2-hbase-setup-master**: This command configures the HBase master nodes.
 Execute this command on the first primary management node (e.g., hbase-management-0) and wait for it to complete.
 **3-hbase-setup-region-servers**: Run this command to configure the HBase region servers, ensuring you select only the worker nodes (e.g., hbase-worker-0 and hbase-worker-1).

+To verify that the Hbase cluster is up and running execute the following commands:
 ```
 su hbase
 cd /usr/local/hbase/hbase-2.6.0/
 ./bin/hbase shell
+status
 ```
+You should see the two worker nodes added in the cluster and the active master healthy.

 ## Requirements